-4.4 Vanishing Tetrad Test
+Vanishing Tetrad Test

-We assume an effects measurement model in the above tests, and we therefore must test that assumption using a VTT.
+We assume an effects measurement model in the above tests and we therefore must test that assumption using a VTT.
 To carry out the VTT, a MIMIC model for each year has to be estimated.
 We used the two items that represent the highest level of abstraction as the reflective measures and the items measuring objective facts as the causes.
-As such, we assume objective facts are the basis of schema that provide a more complex context for an abstract understanding of candidate, ideological, and party positions (Axelrod 1973; Conover and Feldman 1984).
-To start, we can test
+As such, we assume objective facts are the basis of schema that provide a more complex context for an abstract understanding of candidate, ideological, and party positions (Axelrod 1973; Conover and Feldman 1984).17